ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/createGREP11Contract.md

 ## Create workload section of the contract

-Switch to the your workload directory:
+Switch to your workload directory:

 ``` bash
 cd ${HOME}/contract/grep11Server/workload